cgi-js/cgi-js/README.md

 # Features

-*Light weight, Flexible, Generic implementation*.
-CGIJS is Nodejs `Framework Independent / agnostic` for application development.
+*Light weight, Flexible, Generic implementation.
+CGIJS is Nodejs `Framework Independent / agnostic` for application development.*

 There are three main modules inside CGIJS - `file` for CGI file execution, `proxy` for running proxies, and `process` for managing processes.